 The Harvest Strategy notes the time required to enable recovery of the Mature biomass following AVG, and then allow increased successful reproduction, followed by the growth of newly recruited abalone to be fully visible in an abundance survey (i.e. 100-110 mm), and then to grow further to above the 130 mm size limit to be available to the fishery.
-CSIRO modelling estimated an increase in the Mature biomass following AVG would increase successful reproduction from about 2011 (i.e. from 19% to 28% R/RO), leading to an increase in recruitment to be visible in the abundance survey from 2017 (i.e. 6-7 years old, 100-110 mm).
+CSIRO modelling estimated an increase in the Mature biomass following AVG would increase successful reproduction from about 2011 (i.e. from 19% to 28% R/R0), leading to an increase in recruitment to be visible in the abundance survey from 2017 (i.e. 6-7 years old, 100-110 mm).
 The growth used in the CSIRO modelling also estimated a further 3-4 years before the 2011 year-class would then reach the fishery at 130 mm.
 If this timing is correct, with increased recruitment and growth of abalone born after some recovery of the Mature biomass from AVG, then the 2011 year-class would be expected to reach 130 mm and be available to the fishery after 9-11 years, or from 2020-2022.
-If this increase in average recruitment occurs, the increase in Prerecruit numbers and Under-size biomass, visible to commercial divers and in the abundance surveys in past years, should increasingly translate to recovery of the Legal-sized biomass and fishery in the WZ.
+If this increase in average recruitment occurs, the increase in Prerecruit numbers and Under-size biomass, should translate to increasing recovery of the Legal-sized biomass and fishery in the WZ.

 In the 2020 survey there was a further increase in the Under-size abalone, together with increases in Mature and Legal biomass.
 This follows 2-3 years of some declines in the abundance survey and commercial diver catch rates, and a period of reduced catch late in the 2019-20 fishing period (i.e. Jan-Mar) and 3 month delay in the fishing period (i.e. Apr-Jun).
-Since then commercial catch rate has increased in most SMU, while average lengths of abalone landed declined, but have started to increase.
-Such a pattern is consistent with the predicted increase in recruitment of Under-size abalone to the fishery (i.e. lowering average lengths), but additional data collected independent of the fishery would provide further support for this idea.
+Since then commercial catch rate has increased in most SMU, while average lengths of abalone landed initially declined, they are now more stable.
+Such a pattern is consistent with the predicted increase in recruitment of Under-size abalone to the fishery (i.e. lowering average lengths), but additional data would provide further support for this.
 In recent years, commercial catch data has also been influenced by fishing to market, including mostly for larger abalone often at a slower catch rate, and new divers entering the diving group.
 Together, these observations of change can be summarised in the context of the WZ stock and fishery continuing to recover from the impacts of AVG over the last >10 years, while experiencing shorter-term fluctuations in productivity, particularly from recruitment, environmental influences and fishing.
 With the impact of such fluctuations, TAC should continue to be set conservatively to encourage ongoing recovery, consistent with the long-term recovery predicted in the CSIRO modelling.